harness/developer-hub/docs/continuous-integration/ci-technical-reference/ci-github-action-step.md

 sidebar_position: 1
 ---

-[GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) are a GitHub feature that enable you to automate various event-driven activities in GitHub, such as cloning a repository, generating Docker images, and testing scripts.
+[GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) is a GitHub feature that enables you to automate various event-driven activities in GitHub, such as cloning a repository, generating Docker images, and testing scripts.
 You can find over 10,000 GitHub Actions on the [GitHub marketplace](https://github.com/marketplace?type=actions) or create your own Actions.

 You can use the **GitHub Action plugin** step to run GitHub Actions in your Harness CI pipelines.